 - the cost of those goods and services.

-In many cases of severe disability, the physician life care planner will need to visit the examinee at home or in a long-term care facility to obtain a first-hand impression of the examinee’s daily care routines, functional ability, and available assistive technology.
-A televideo interview and examination can be helpful for an initial evaluation but an in-person visit may still be advisable at a later date.
-A televideo evaluation can be conducted from the examinee’s home, an acute-care or long-term rehabilitation facility (after institutional approval has been obtained), or the office of the examinee’s legal representative.
+In some cases of severe disability, the life care planner will need to visit the examinee at home or in a long-term care facility to obtain a first-hand impression of the examinee’s daily care routines, functional ability, and available assistive technology.
+A televideo interview and observational examination can be helpful for a follow-up evaluation, once an in-person visit has been conducted but is usually not sufficient in the setting of an initial evaluation.

 The presence of the examinee’s spouse or partner, parent or guardian, or legal representative is usually helpful.
 In some cases, photographs or video documentation of the functional ability of the examinee can help visually communicate the specific degree and severity of impairment and disability and may be integrated into or attached to the final life care plan document.